pip-services/pip-services-docs/content/en/toolkit/recipes/runtime_configuration/_index.md

   </tr>
   <tr>
     <td>YAML configuration file</td>
-    <td>Allows us to configure components and provide one or more alternatives at runtime.</td>
+    <td>Allows us to configure components and provide one or more alternatives at deployment time.</td>
   </tr>
   <tr>
     <td>Environment variables</td>
-    <td>Allow us to choose between different component alternatives at runtime.</td>
+    <td>Allow us to choose between different component alternatives at deployment time.</td>
   </tr>
 </table>

 ### Introduction

-In this tutorial, you will learn how to configure at runtime an application based on Pip.Services components.
+In this tutorial, you will learn how to configure at deployment time an application based on Pip.Services components.
 For this, we will use the example already developed in [Three tier architecture](http://docs.pipservices.org/toolkit/recipes/three_tier_architecture/) and expand it to consider two different databases.
-Then, we will see how to select one of these databases at runtime.
+Then, we will see how to select one of these databases at deployment time.

 ### Basic concepts